patriciamcphee/portfolio/blog/2023-09-14-explore-the-role-of-conversation-design.md

 In this equation, variables like the user's intent, their emotional state, and the brand's tone need to be keenly balanced to offer a harmonious interaction.

-## Principles for crafting stellar Conversation Designs
+## Principles for crafting stellar conversation designs

 Effective conversation design isn't accidental; it's a fine art guided by distinct principles: